 A book that has been recommended to me is: Mahesh Chavda: The hidden Power of Prayer and Fasting.

-There are three groups or "streams" of gifts: a group given at our conversion (which he identifies on p19 as Romans 12:6–8[33 p.19]); a group that we must seek (1 Corinthians 12:6–11) and a group that we become (Ephesians 4:11–16, 1 Corinthians 12:28).[33 p.28] God said to Catherine of Siena "I could well have made human beings in such as way that they each had everything, but I preferred to give different gifts to different people, so that they would all need each other".
+There are three groups or "streams" of gifts from God to his people: a group given at our conversion (which he identifies on p19 as Romans 12:6–8[33 p.19]); a group that we must seek (1 Corinthians 12:6–11) and a group that we become (Ephesians 4:11–16, 1 Corinthians 12:28).[33 p.28] God said to Catherine of Siena "I could well have made human beings in such as way that they each had everything, but I preferred to give different gifts to different people, so that they would all need each other".

-Glory in the Old Testament uses the word that Jews used to indicate the more glorious members of their community.
-The word has connotations of wealth and status in the community, and its direct translation would speak of weight.
+The Old Testament word glory is related to the term for the more glorious members of their community, so it has connotations of wealth and status in the community, and its direct translation would speak of weight.
 The English word "substance", as in "a man of substance" is a good translation.
 "Nature never taught me that there exists a God of Glory and of infinite majesty.
 I had to learn that in other ways.
 But nature gave the word glory a meaning for me.
 I still do not know where else I could have found one."

 "We can be sure of God, yet tentative about our theology.
 Let us frankly acknowledge theological uncertainties."